SurPun/AWS-Developer-Associate/Section 21: AWS Serverless Lambda/Notes.md

 - Aliases enable stable configuration of our event triggers / destinations
 - Aliases have their own ARNs
 - Aliases cannot reference aliases

+## 310. Lambda and CodeDeploy

+Lambda & CodeDeploy

+- CodeDeploy can a you automate traffic shift for Lambda aliases
+- Feature is integrated within the SAM framework
+- Linear: grow traffic every N minutes until 100%
+ - Linear 1OPercentEvery3Minutes
+ - Linear 1OPercentEvery 1OMinutes
+- Canary: try X percent then 100%
+ - Canary 1OPercent5Minutes
+ - Canary 1OPercent30Minutes
+- AllAtOnce: immediate
+- Can create Pre & Post Traffic hooks to check the health of the Lambda function

+Lambda & CodeDeploy — AppSpec.yml

+- Name (required) — the name of the Lambda function to deploy
+- Alias (required) — the name of the alias to the Lambda function
+- CurrentVersion (required) — the version of the Lambda function traffic currently points to
+- TargetVersion (required) — the version of the Lambda function traffic is shifted to